runpod/docs/docs/references/troubleshooting/storage-full.md

 ```

-## Additional Storage
+## Additional storage

-If you need more than 20GB storage, Network volumes could be a choice.
-Please check [blog - Network volumes](https://blog.runpod.io/four-reasons-to-set-up-a/), and [docs - Network volumes](https://docs.runpod.io/pods/storage/create-network-volumes) for additional storage.
+If your Pod needs more than 20GB of storage, consider using a network volume.
+For more information, see [Create a network volume](/pods/storage/create-network-volumes), or refer to [this blog post](https://blog.runpod.io/four-reasons-to-set-up-a/).